All Episodes

 I believe as Americans, we have the ability to do it.

-Then I want to fix our educational system because literally all of God's talent and and all of our young children is there.
+Then I want to fix our educational system because literally all of God's talent and all of our young children is there.

-And then you know all this other then we can let's become a more perfect union first there.
+And then, you know, all this other, then we can, let's become a more perfect union first there.

 If those two simple things are not getting done.

-Well Sean I said the exact same thing in a different way.
+Well, Sean, I said the exact same thing in a different way.

-You said it better than I here's what I said.
+You said it better than I. Here's what I said.

 I said we should spend more time creating the future before we spend too much time framing the past.

-Let's talk about financial literacy and literacy let's break the pipeline from education to incarceration by improving outcomes.
+Let's break the pipeline from education to incarceration by improving outcomes.

-I will make I will do my best to make that happen.
+I'll do my best to make that happen.

-Senator Tim Scott, South Carolina solving problems we need to solve problems.
+Senator Tim Scott, South Carolina, solving problems.

 Thank you, sir.